Augie Galan

 August John Galan (May 23, 1912 – December 28, 1993) was an American professional baseball outfielder, manager and coach.
 He played 16 seasons in Major League Baseball (MLB) from 1934 to 1949 for the Chicago Cubs, Brooklyn Dodgers, Cincinnati Reds, New York Giants and Philadelphia Athletics.
 Galan threw right-handed and began his career as a switch hitter, however, starting in the latter part of 1943, he became strictly a left-handed hitter until the end of his career.
 He was listed as 6 ft tall and 175 lb.

 Early life

-One of eight children, Galan was born in Berkeley, California.
-Galan’s parents had emigrated from France in the late 19th century, and his father operated a French hand laundry on Berkeley’s University Avenue.
+Galan was born in Berkeley, California, one of eight children.
+His parents had emigrated from France in the late 19th century, and his father operated a French hand laundry on Berkeley’s University Avenue.
 At age 11, Augie Galan broke his right elbow playing sandlot ball.
 He concealed the injury from his parents, fearful of being barred from further play.
-The arm was never set, healed improperly, and it was never fully healthy throughout Galan's professional career.
+The arm was never set, or healed improperly, and it was never fully healthy throughout Galan's professional career.
 He graduated from Berkeley High School.